Edmund Kolanowski

-Edmund Kolanowski (October 24, 1947 – July 28, 1986) was a Polish serial killer and necrophile who killed three women, as well as mutilating several corpses from graveyards.
+Edmund Kolanowski (24 October 1947 – 28 July 1986) was a Polish serial killer and necrophile who killed three women, as well as mutilating several corpses from graveyards.

 Early life

 He had an older brother, Andrzej, who died at the age of 2.
 For this reason, Kolanowski's mother often took him to the Miłostowo cemetery.
 In primary school, Kolanowski had to repeat the first, third and fifth grades.
-Due to his behavior, the doctor directed him to a facility for the mentally ill.
+Due to his behaviour, the doctor directed him to a facility for the mentally ill.
 Later he continued his education at a vocational school, which he did not finish; nevertheless, he eventually got a job as an electrician.
 He married a woman named Zofia in 1970, with whom he had two daughters (born in 1970 and 1972, respectively), but their marriage was annulled at his wife's request in 1975.
 From 1980, Kolanowski lived with a prostitute named Gabriele, with whom he had one daughter.

 Crimes

-Since the age of 11, Kolanowski enjoyed watching corpses in the hospital.
-At the age of 15, he began to accost women in the center of Poznań, for which the juvenile court sentenced him to stay in a youth detention center, but the sentence was suspended for a period of two years.
+From the age of 11, Kolanowski enjoyed watching corpses in the hospital.
+At the age of 15, he began to accost women in the centre of Poznań, for which the juvenile court sentenced him to stay in a youth detention centre, but the sentence was suspended for a period of two years.
 He attempted suicide by shoving a knife in his stomach, but was rescued.
 In 1966 he was sentenced to one and a half years in prison for beating up an inmate, and left in November 1967.
 From 1972 onwards, he began to terrorize (kicking, beating, tearing the hair, threatening and wounding with a knife) women at Lake Rusałka.
 The militiamen eventually detained him, and the court could prove three assaults, sentencing him to nine years imprisonment.
 He left prison in 1979, after serving two-thirds of his sentence.

 Kolanowski later admitted to the following murders: